CrazyCloudCraft/wikitest/FAQ.md

 Make sure, that you've tried the following steps:
 - PlaceholderAPI is installed and running
 - You downloaded the expansion with `/papi ecloud download [expansion]`
 A list of available expansions and their placeholders can be found [[here|Placeholders]]!
+Also note that not all placeholders are in a seperate expansion.
+Some are "hardcoded" into a plugin.
 - You reloaded PlaceholderAPI with `/papi reload` after downloading an expansion.
 - Any possible dependency for the expansion (Plugin) is installed and running.